Global Experiences

-Explore Paris's story through its history, culture, and art and earn UHON 298H credit through this semester long course featuring a trip to Paris circa March 15-22 (Spring Break).
+Explore London's story through its history, culture, and art and earn UHON 298H credit through this semester long course featuring a trip to London circa March 13-21 (Spring Break).

 Apply today!